 The 23.8-inch display with 1920×1080 Full HD resolutions demonstrates the ultimate viewing experience, which also offers a bezel-less display.

 Adjustable tilt, swivel, and height can give you a comfortable position according to your needs.
 It can also enable multiple displays with pivot rotation from landscape to portrait.

 Like other HP monitors, it complies with strict energy efficiency, which helps the environment and reduces the electricity bill at the same time.

 - Enriching IPS panel

 - Ergonomic stand with title & swivel support

 - VGA, HDMI, USB & Display ports

-E243’s IPS panel offers premium wide-angle view experience with minimal colour and contrast shift.
+E243’s IPS panel offers a premium wide-angle view experience with minimal color and contrast shift.
 All the features together make it one of the best monitors for video editing, as well as for graphic designing.

 The best screen for high-end video editing is the 4K as it offers an edge over precision and color spectrum.
 The LG 24UD58 monitor boasts 8.3 million pixels that deliver brilliant contrast.
 Following are some of the outstanding features that set this piece apart from the rest.

 Vivid color expression